 Time Marches On

 By these two chapters, David has come a long way from those fields as a shepherd boy.
 It’s been a long time since he went to bring his brothers food and found out about the one called Goliath.
-And it’s been a long time since Saul, time after time, tried to kill him.
+And it’s been a long time since Saul’s attempt on his life.

 Now, we see him finally free of his enemies for a while, wanting to provide a safe, stable place for the Ark of God to rest.
 It was an awesome gesture, well-intended, and to a specific end.
 In thinking about it, David didn’t quite think it was fair that he lived in a house made of wood, but the Ark was in a tent with curtain doors.
 He thought that God should surely have a nicer home than him.

 Aren’t we like that sometimes?
-Thinking we’re doing something that pleases God because we are humble in His site.
+Thinking we’re doing something that pleases God because we are humble in His sight.
 When really, we aren’t in His will at all!

 Oh, it seems like we should be.
 The intentions are right, and the thought processes seem, by all rights, to be in line with Scripture.
 But… it’s still not always what He wants.